Fill the Stage

 To become a leader, you must develop your character.
 For this, it helps to read biographies of great leaders.
 This has been recognized for thousands of years.
 Plutarch, a Roman politician and writer, wrote the Parallel Lives, in which he compared the characters of Greek and Roman leaders.

-I recommend the following.
-If you are interested in business, consider reading a biography of a successful businessperson, such as Walt Disney.
-If you are interested in ministry, consider reading a biography of a missionary, such as David Livingstone or Gladys Aylward.
-If you are interested in science, many individuals would be good choices, in particular, Michael Faraday.
+If you are interested in business, read a biography of a successful businessperson, such as Walt Disney.
+If you are interested in ministry, read a biography of a missionary, such as David Livingstone or Gladys Aylward.
+If you are interested in science, there are several good options, in particular, Michael Faraday.
 He is a true rags-to-riches story, and he changed the world.
 If interested in politics, it’s hard to beat George Washington and Winston Churchill.

 Identify what they did well.
 If you observe a great habit, write it down and try to put it into practice.
 Note their mistakes and how they handled them.
 Also, note their vices and moral failings.
 (A definitive biography reveals the good and the bad.)